And How To Lower Your Blood Pressure for a Healthier Life.

 Almost half of the American population over age 20 has high blood pressure, also known as hypertension, and many don’t even know it.

 Luckily, there are easy ways to find out your blood pressure level.
 There are also simple daily habits you can start to keep your blood pressure at a healthy level.

 How do I know if I have high blood pressure?

-To check your blood pressure, you can get a quick, painless test at the doctor’s office, or buy a testing kit from your local pharmacy so you can measure your level at home.
+To check your hypertension, you can get a quick, painless test at the doctor's office, or buy a testing kit from your local pharmacy so you can measure your level at home.

 The test gives you two numbers:

 - The first measures your systolic pressure, or the pressure in your arteries when your heart contracts, or beats.

 - The second number is diastolic pressure, or the pressure when your heart is at rest.

 Results are presented with a slash in-between the numbers, and spoken as the first number “over” the second number (for example, 120/80, or “120 over 80”).

 A result of 140/90 mmHg or more is unhealthy and requires attention from a doctor.